-Set to Hit Record Highs in 2013, Says ILO
+Global Unemployment Set to Hit Record High in 2013, Says ILO

 The number of jobless people worldwide is set to rise and to hit record high with more than 200 million unemployed in 2013, according to the International Labour Organisation.